 Excavation activity is the most common cause of serious pipeline damage.
-In most states, residents, excavators and farmers are required by law to call 811 or their local One-Call Center at least 48 hours, or as indicated by the local One Call Center, before starting an excavation project to have underground utilities marked.
+In most states, residents, excavators and farmers are required by law to call 811 or their local One-Call Notification Center 2-3 business days prior, or as indicated by the local One Call Center, before starting an excavation project to have underground utilities marked.
 Best practices encourage highway maintenance personnel and municipalities to call 811 before excavating.